What is ISNA Function in Excel?

 - It returns a Boolean value (TRUE or FALSE).

 This has been a guide to ISNA Function in Excel.
-Here we discuss how to use ISNA Formula along with excel example and a downloadable template.
+Here we discuss how to use ISNA Formula along with an excel example and a downloadable template.
 You may also look at these useful functions in excel –